VCU Community Forestry Program

 The project was featured on the Chesapeake Bay Tree Canopy's blog as well as on the Offset Network's website.

-Scott's Adition Tree Inventory
+Scott's Addition Tree Inventory

 Over the years, the Scott’s Addition Business Association (SABA) planted so many trees in Scott’s Addition that they needed help tracking where they were located.
 To help, the VCU Community Forestry Program partnered with SABA, the VCU Center for Environmental Studies and the Science Museum of Virginia to inventory the trees in Scott’s Addition and prepare a report on the state of their tree canopy.
 This project helped analyze the benefits the trees provided and communicated to the neighborhood where current trees were planted and where future trees would be planted.